ava-labs/avalanchego/x/merkledb/README.md

 ## TODOs

-- [ ] Remove special casing around the root node from the physical structure of the hashed tree.
 - [ ] Analyze performance of using database snapshots rather than in-memory history
 - [ ] Improve intermediate node regeneration after ungraceful shutdown by reusing successfully written subtrees